 Rozerem is a melatonin agonist drug that is used for the treatment of insomnia.
 30 to 40% of the adult population in the US struggle with insomnia and pharmacological treatment is often chosen to help improve symptoms.

 Rozerem is specifically meant for sleeping disorders characterized by an inability or difficulty falling asleep.
-It helps a person to fall asleep fast, and clinical trials have shown its efficacy in shortening sleep onset.
-The tablet is approved for long time use.
+It helps a person to fall asleep fast, and

 The medication is administered orally, with or without food, and is an adult-only drug.
 Rozerem is available in an 8 mg tablet, is round in shape, film-coated, pale orange-yellow, film-coated, with “RAM-8” and “TAK” printed on one side.
 Patients should not crush or break the pill; one should take the whole tablet.

 Read the medication guide before an intake of the medication and follow the instructions provided by your doctor.
 In addition, pay attention to the following:

 - Do not take Rozerem after a high-fat meal, as it may affect the drug’s efficacy.